 Subject 12.000, “Solving Complex Problems,” is the cornerstone of the Terrascope program and a powerful way to begin your MIT experience.
-At the start of 12.000, students are given an important, complex, real-world problem to solve as a group: their Mission.
+At the start of 12.000, students are given an important, complex, real-world problem to solve as a group.
 Throughout the fall semester, students work together on a plan for solving the problem, ultimately publishing their solution on a comprehensive website.
 The culmination of the experience is a public presentation, in which students present and defend their ideas for a panel of global experts.

 In 12.000, as in all Terrascope classes, first-years are in charge of the classroom experience.
 Faculty and guest experts lead a few class sessions during the semester, but fundamentally it’s up to the students to decide, collectively, how to tackle the year’s problem: how to divide into teams, what approach to take, how to get any necessary information, and how to manage the entire problem-solving process.
 Faculty, staff, Undergraduate Teaching Fellows, Alumni Mentors and librarians are all available for support, but the types and methods of support given are guided by the first-years.
 The Terrascope program is founded on the belief that first-years are ready to start taking on the world’s biggest problems, and 12.000 offers them that chance as soon as they arrive at MIT.